Sustainable Weight Loss: 12 Key Habits

 Find something you enjoy and try to do it most days of the week.
 Even 15 to 30 minutes a day can make a big difference over time.

-Staying active also improves sleep, reduces stress, and supports heart health.
+Staying active improves sleep, reduces stress, and supports heart health.

 Think of movement as a gift, not a punishment, to your body.